SandyWyper/SWWS-JulieMossFineArt/README.md

 ### Julie Moss - Fine Art

-### TODO:

-- check whither seo images have the correct paths and are able to be shared

-> To order categories in the nav, date just one piece of each category ... newest renders at the top.
+> To order categories in the artwork nav, date just one piece of each category ... newest renders at the top.

 ### Build status